nopsledx90x90/ICS-Security-Products/README.md

 The purpose of this project is to list OT security products as a community resource.
 Please [contribute](CONTRIBUTING.md) if you have something useful to add.

 The lists of products are not exhaustive.
 It is vendor-neutral.
-The key requirements for a product being on a list is that ICS/OT defenders find it useful for securing their environments.
+The key requirements for a product being on a list is that OT defenders find it useful for securing their environments.
 See the full [inclusion criteria](Meta/Criteria.md).

 ## Product Categories